anushree-a/twitclone/ReadMe.md

 Here, username is in 64-bit encoded format and content refers to the content of the tweet.

-I'd suggest you to tweet 2-3 times as you'll need them in the next steps.
+I'd suggest you to tweet 2-3 *more* times as you'll need them in the next steps.

 ### 5. Delete Tweet